Wanmukhlis17/Modern-Ecommerce-Platforms/README.md

 **1. Customization and Branding**: I customized the theme's appearance to align with Kusmi Tea identity by using the Element tool, ensuring a cohesive and visually appealing online presence.

-**2. Plugin Integration**: I integrated key plugins like WooCommerce, PDF Invoices & Packing Slips, and Opn Payments to extend the theme's functionality.
+**2. Plugin Integration**: I integrated key plugins like WooCommerce, PDF Invoices & Packing Slips, and Chaty to extend the theme's functionality.

 **3. Content Management**: My project leverages the strong content management capabilities of WordPress and WooCommerce to efficiently organize and maintain our tea leaves.
 Here are some key points of content management within our Kusmi Tea ecommerce website:
 - Product Listings: Each type of tea in my inventory is treated as a content item within WordPress.
 This approach enables me to create comprehensive listings for each tea, encompassing details such as tea names, origins, flavor profiles, descriptions, images of the packaging, prices, and more.